 A runner may pass the ball backwards provided it has not previously been carried beyond the scrimmage line and it is prior to any change of team possession.
-AR 7-2-1-I to III

-PENALTY - 5 yards, also loss of down if by offense prior to change of team possession, enforced from the spot of foul.
+AR 7-2-1-I to IV PENALTY - 5 yards, also loss of down, enforced from the spot of foul.
 [S35]